tanfwong/sdr_notes/_sources/ch11/duplex.md

 * If one is to perform cancellation of the self interference in the RX chain, that must be done in the analog domain before the ADC.
-Unfortunately, our USRP radios are not equipped with the analogu circuitry to perform self interference cancellation.
+Unfortunately, our USRP radios are not equipped with the analog circuitry to perform self interference cancellation.
 * In all, while full-duplex operations in the same frequency band using our USRP radios is theoretically possible, it is practically hard to do so.
-Therefore, we may opt for either one of the following more practical approaches:
+Therefore, we may opt for either one of the following more practical approaches.

 ## Frequency-division duplexing (FDD)
 * In FDD, the forward and feedback channels occupy different frequency